 In the Graphic Design Program, you will study the concepts of drawing and design, typography, color theory, print processes, digital photography, illustration, page layout, marketing and advertising.
 In addition, you will learn to work within budget and time constraints, prepare electronic files for printing, choose appropriate printing and paper supplies, interpret and evaluate criticism of design and present a creative rationale to a client.

-The Graphic Design Program prepares students for entry-level positions such as graphic designer, graphic artist or production
+The Graphic Design Program prepares students for entry-level positions such as graphic designer, graphic artist or production artist.
+Students should also consult with an Academic Advisor, the Dean, or Academic Chair of the GAT program.

 Graphic Design